rafacanical/portfolio/src/pages/posts/one-year-of-life-in-norway.md

 setup: ''
 title: One Year of Life in Norway
 publishdate: 8 Dec 2019
 description: For those who don't know me, I moved to Norway last January.
-This post isn't about the differences between Norway and Portugal, but more focused on the type of work I'm doing right know.
-How I jumped from a developer that mostly does enterprise websites to a developer focused on one big web app and one big mobile app.
+This post isn't about the differences between Norway and Portugal, but more focused on the type of work I'm
 layout: ../../layouts/BlogPost.astro
 ---